 First the baby nurses about 8 times a day.
 And she’s in no hurry.
 Sometimes she takes ten minutes, but more often she takes forty minutes or more.
 I think half an hour per feeding would be a reasonable low end estimate.
 So there’s four hours out of my day.
 Now, I’m not complaining.
 I enjoy nursing.
 It’s a quiet cuddly time when no demands are made on me.
 But it does account for upwards of four hours out of my day/night.

-So there's six to eight hours out of my day accounted for, and I think that's a low-ball estimate.
-If I add in the time I spend cooking, not to mention getting snacks and filling sippy cups, it's probably more like eight to ten hours out of each day.
-If before I had them someone had told me I would spend that kind of time just feeding my kids I would have thought they were crazy.
+Add it up and that’s six to eight hours out of my day accounted for, and to be honest I think that’s a low-ball estimate.
+If I add in the time I spend cooking, not to mention getting snacks and filling sippy cups, it’s probably more like eight to ten hours out of each day.
+If before I had kids someone had told me I would spend that kind of time just feeding my children I would have thought they were crazy.

-So how's that measure up to what goes on at your place?
-Have you found any surprises in what you spend your mommy time on?
+So how’s that measure up to what goes on at your place?
+Or have you found any other surprises as to what you spend your mommy time on?